-During the exploration term, the contractor is also required to relinquish parts of its working area, so that ultimately it will retain only 20% of the original working area.
+The Production-Sharing Contract is a legally binding contract governed by, and enforceable in accordance with Indonesian oil and gas law.
+The Production-Sharing Contract covers all stages of the upstream activities, from exploration through to commercial production.
+The term of the contract is 30 years (extendable for a further 20 years).
+During the first 6 years of the that ultimately it will retain only 20% of the original working area.
 Significant control over operations is exercised by BP Migas through the annual work programme and budget for the contract area, which must be approved by BP Migas (the initial work programme and budget must also be approved by the Minister of Energy and Mineral Resources or "Minister").

-Figure 4 National Promoted Market Structure
+National Promoted Market Structure